andrewjarkwahwong/dft-electrocatalysis-Janik/Barrier_Calculator_2023/README_Barriers_Calc.md

 10. Upper Limit: Most Positive (oxidative) voltage/potenital on a NHE scale

 EDL Model Parameters:
-11. Relative Permittivity: Dielectric Constant of the media within the interface ($\epsilon$ $_r$ = 1 for vacuum or $\epsilon$$_r$ = 78.4 for bulk water)
+11. Relative Permittivity: Dielectric Constant of the media within the interface ($\epsilon$ $_r$ = 1 for vacuum or $\epsilon$ $_r$ = 78.4 for bulk water)
 12. Width of the EDL: Width is defined as the distance between the electrode surface and the countercharge ions in angstrom
 13. Vacuum to NHE: The voltage correction from absolute scale to NHE scale (commonly as 4.2 V to 4.8 V but test for your system)
 14. Solvation Free Energy Change (eV): This term incorporates the total solvation free energy change along the reaction path.
 Our approach does not include solvation (micro-solvation was included in our work to model H+ shuttling)

 ## Excel Notebook: Excel_Barrier_EDL.xlsx
-The script provided reproduces the main plots in the manuscript for calculating the activation barrier of NH* to NH$_2$* with 2 H$_2$O molecules.
+The script provided reproduces the main plots in the manuscript for calculating the activation barrier of NH* to NH $_2$ * with 2 H $_2$ O molecules.

 --Current Capabilities--
-1. Quantification of U$_{pzc}$ of each state along the reaction path using the calculated capacitance of the Helmholtz model
+1. Quantification of U $_{pzc}$ of each state along the reaction path using the calculated capacitance of the Helmholtz model
 2. Compartmentalized both the potential-dependent and independent EDL term in Figure 3 w.r.t selected $\epsilon_r$ and d.
 These are quantified for each EDL correction w.r.t potential.
-3. Calculates the sensitivity of the activation barrier w.r.t to potential for different presumed values of beta using model 1b (Figure 4)
+3. Calculates the sensitivity of the activation barrier w.r.t to potential for different presumed values of $\beta$ using model 1b (Figure 4)
 4. Compute the finite cell and explicit electrification terms given the $\epsilon_r$ and d (Figure 5)
 5. Calculates the barrier profile w.r.t potential between model 1a,2a,2b, and 2c.
 The slopes are the symmetry factor along the path.
 (Figure 6)
 6. Sensitivity of activation barriers w.r.t potential given different values of $\epsilon_r$ and d (FIgure 10)